ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Deploy a Node.js App on Kubernetes with Docker + Helm - <a href="https://medium.com/@rajnesh-yadav/deploy-a-node-js-app-on-kubernetes-with-docker-helm-8265d6524ce6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python vs. Node.js: My Journey Through Concurrency and Why It Matters for Your Web App - <a href="https://medium.com/@bobdinh139/python-vs-node-js-my-journey-through-concurrency-and-why-it-matters-for-your-web-app-fa497f26faf7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajnesh Yadav`**
+✍️ **posted by `Duong Dinh`**

-<blockquote>Ingress‑exposed by hostname & reachable via a NodePort service
+<blockquote>Three months ago, I was working on Fragella.com, a Python web app, and in an instance when the database outage happens, a single user…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Kurumsal Şirket Scripti V2- Mobil Uyumlu - Webmios - <a href="https://medium.com/@vedatk123/kurumsal-%C5%9Firket-scripti-v2-mobil-uyumlu-webmios-541e6e5776ff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡️ Build a REST API using AWS Lambda, API Gateway & Node.js — The Serverless Way  - <a href="https://aws.plainenglish.io/%EF%B8%8F-build-a-rest-api-using-aws-lambda-api-gateway-node-js-the-serverless-way-b7e58b3246ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cloud Guru`**

+<blockquote>💡 Tired of spinning up and managing EC2 instances just to expose a simple API?
+Welcome to the world of serverless!
+Continue reading on AWS in Plain English »</blockquote>

+<h3>3.
+Master Node.js Microservices Patterns: Must-Know Techniques for Scalable Apps!  - <a href="https://medium.com/@TheblogStacker/master-node-js-microservices-patterns-must-know-techniques-for-scalable-apps-08ece94290c1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `VKYAZILIM`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Kurumsal Şirket Scripti V2 - Mobil Uyumlu ile İşinizi Geleceğe Taşıyın!
+<blockquote>Hey, Node.js trailblazers! 👋 Welcome back to my Medium vlog, where we’re diving into one of the hottest topics in backend development…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Kurumsal İnşaat Yapı Scripti V3 - Mobil Uyumlu - Webmios - <a href="https://medium.com/@vedatk123/kurumsal-i%CC%87n%C5%9Faat-yap%C4%B1-scripti-v3-mobil-uyumlu-webmios-7f246e1e1de9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `VKYAZILIM`**

-<blockquote>🏗️ Geleceği inşa eden firmalara, çağa uygun bir dijital kimlik!
-Webmios Kurumsal İnşaat Yapı Scripti V3, estetik tasarımı, mobil uyumlu… Continue reading on Medium »</blockquote>

 <h3>4.
-Kaufen Sie 100 % nicht nachweisbares Falschgeld in £, $, € und SSD-Chemikalien. - <a href="https://medium.com/@angela.williams3703/kaufen-sie-100-nicht-nachweisbares-falschgeld-in-und-ssd-chemikalien-b84c38c3fb16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hardening Your Static API Keys with Time-Based Signatures - <a href="https://medium.com/@naandalist/hardening-your-static-api-keys-with-time-based-signatures-f19db8c1078b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Angela Williams`**
+✍️ **posted by `Listiananda Apriliawan`**

-<blockquote>KAUFEN SIE HOCHWERTIGE, UNERKENNBAR GEFÄLSCHTE DOLLAR-, GBP- UND EURO-SCHEINE SOWIE SSD-LÖSUNGEN.
-WhatsApp…. +31684866126
+<blockquote>We’ll tackle this problem head-on.
+We’ll explore what the middle ground is, how attackers exploit it, and then build a practical solution…
 Continue reading on Medium »</blockquote>

-<h3>5.
-KAUFEN SIE HOCHWERTIGE, UNERKENNBAR GEFÄLSCHTE DOLLAR-, GBP- UND EURO-SCHEINE SOWIE SSD-LÖSUNGEN. - <a href="https://medium.com/@sara.fatima3703/kaufen-sie-hochwertige-unerkennbar-gef%C3%A4lschte-dollar-gbp-und-euro-scheine-sowie-ssd-l%C3%B6sungen-6a39ada6d24d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sara Fatima`**

-<blockquote>KAUFEN SIE HOCHWERTIGE, UNERKENNBAR GEFÄLSCHTE DOLLAR-, GBP- UND EURO-SCHEINE SOWIE SSD-LÖSUNGEN.
-WhatsApp…. +31684866126
-Continue reading on Medium »</blockquote>

-<h3>6.
-Acquista denaro falso non rilevabile al 100% in £, $, € e prodotti chimici per SSD. - <a href="https://medium.com/@jenifer.johnson3703/acquista-denaro-falso-non-rilevabile-al-100-in-e-prodotti-chimici-per-ssd-f275a9e979aa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jenifer Johnson`**

-<blockquote>ACQUISTA UNA SOLUZIONE DI ALTA QUALITÀ E NON RILEVABILE PER BANCONOTE CONTRAFFATTE IN DOLLARI, GBP, EURO E SSD.
-WhatsApp…. +31684866126
-Continue reading on Medium »</blockquote>

-<h3>7.
-Compra dinero falso 100 % indetectable en libras esterlinas, dólares y euros y productos químicos… - <a href="https://medium.com/@endersonanord/compra-dinero-falso-100-indetectable-en-libras-esterlinas-d%C3%B3lares-y-euros-y-productos-qu%C3%ADmicos-5cde02a396c2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Endersonanord`**

-<blockquote>COMPRE BILLETES DE DÓLARES, LIBRAS ESTERLINAS Y EUROS FALSIFICADOS DE ALTA CALIDAD E INDETECTABLES Y SOLUCIÓN SSD.
-WhatsApp… +31684866126
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Start Your JavaScript Project (From Scratch) - <a href="https://jessica-delgrande.medium.com/how-to-start-your-javascript-project-from-scratch-c1bbd3f45d3a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why FastAPI Is the Framework Every Python Developer Should Learn - <a href="https://medium.com/@hadiyolworld007/why-fastapi-is-the-framework-every-python-developer-should-learn-05de24115b5e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jessica Del Grande`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>The internet is full of people telling you to download this framework or that template or to just use AI, but sometimes you just want a…
+<blockquote>Python finally feels modern on the web — here’s how FastAPI delivers.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mastering JavaScript Variables Explained: var, let, const & Best Practices - <a href="https://medium.com/@codingsprints/mastering-javascript-variables-explained-var-let-const-best-practices-89fa9f2c4cd2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Mental Health Project with Just HTML & CSS Grid — My First Step into Web Development: - <a href="https://medium.com/@ilyasseboukh/building-a-mental-health-project-with-just-html-css-grid-my-first-step-into-web-development-d2051e60f84c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Ilyasseboukh`**

-<blockquote>Learn how to use JavaScript variables with var, let, and const.
-Clear examples, rules, best practices, and naming conventions are…
+<blockquote>As a beginner in web development, I recently completed my very first mini-project — and I wanted it to mean something.
+So I chose a topic…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How Spatial Computing and AR Are Redefining the Web in 2025 - <a href="https://medium.com/@robert-baer/how-spatial-computing-and-ar-are-redefining-the-web-in-2025-eec6469bebbe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The useRef hook in React is a powerful tool that allows developers to maintain values across… - <a href="https://medium.com/@kacar7/the-useref-hook-in-react-is-a-powerful-tool-that-allows-developers-to-maintain-values-across-f2440905c469?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Robert Baer`**
+✍️ **posted by `kacar`**

-<blockquote>Step into your living room.
-Instead of a flat screen, you’re greeted by a digital workspace hovering in mid-air.
-Your newsfeed floats next…
+<blockquote>It is commonly used to access and interact with DOM elements directly, such as focusing an input field or measuring an element’s size…
 Continue reading on Medium »</blockquote>

 <h3>4.
-TanStack Form: Why Your React Forms Don’t Have to Suck - <a href="https://medium.com/@genildocs/tanstack-form-why-your-react-forms-dont-have-to-suck-a995ca3e9645?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why You Actually Need Operators in Programming (And In Life Too) - <a href="https://medium.com/@coderite/why-you-actually-need-operators-in-programming-and-in-life-too-947334017447?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blueprintblog`**

-<blockquote>A pragmatic guide to building maintainable forms with TypeScript-first validation
-Continue reading on Medium »</blockquote>

-<h3>5.
-When Gemini Ghosted Me: The Chaos & Jugaad Behind Building Quiztelify - <a href="https://medium.com/@karandugar27/twhen-gemini-ghosted-me-the-chaos-jugaad-behind-building-quiztelify-ae87b2215678?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karan Dugar`**
+✍️ **posted by `Francis Enemuo`**

-<blockquote>Or how I hacked my way to reliable quiz parsing with two Gemini models and one stubborn brain.🤖
+<blockquote>Have you ever checked your phone to see if you have enough airtime before making a call?
+Or decided what to wear based on the weather…
 Continue reading on Medium »</blockquote>

 <br/>